 All continuing education must be related to interpreting skills/ability and medical knowledge.

 Fees & Deadlines

-The recertification application fee of \$300 with all documentation must be submitted at least 45 days before the expiration date of one's CMI credential.
+The renewal application fee of \$300 with all documentation must be submitted at least 45 days before the expiration date of one's Hub-CMI/CMI credential.